323 LASB Building | 979-845-9764 | email@example.com | VITA| Data Archive | Video | Website

 - Public Policy Making

-George C. Edwards III is University Distinguished Professor of Political Science and Jordan Chair in Presidential Studies at Texas A&M University.
+George C. Edwards III is University Distinguished Professor Emeritus of Political Science and Jordan Chair in Presidential Studies at Texas A&M University.
 He has served as both the Winant Professor of American Government and the Olin Professor of American Government at Oxford, the John Adams Fellow at the University of London, and in senior visiting positions at Sciences Po-Paris, Peking University, Hebrew University of Jerusalem, and the U.S. Military Academy at West Point.
 He is an Associate Member of Nuffield College and a Distinguished Fellow at the Rothermere American Institute at Oxford.
 He was also the founder and from 1991-2001 the director of The Center for Presidential Studies.

-A leading scholar of the presidency, he has authored many articles and written or edited 26 books on American politics and public policy making and more than 80 articles and book chapters (CV).
+A leading scholar of the presidency, he has authored or edited 26 books on American politics and public policy making and scores of articles and book chapters (CV).
 He is also editor of Presidential Studies Quarterly and general editor of the Oxford Handbook of American Politics (Oxford University Press) series.
 Among his recent books, On Deaf Ears: The Limits of the Bully Pulpit (Yale University Press) examines the effectiveness of presidential leadership of public opinion; Why the Electoral College Is Bad for America (Yale University Press) evaluates the consequences of the method of electing the president; Governing by Campaigning (Pearson) analyzes the politics of the Bush presidency; and The Strategic President (Princeton University Press) offers a new formulation for understanding presidential leadership.
 His most recent book, Overreach (Princeton University Press), analyzes presidential leadership during the Obama presidency.
 His most recent book, Predicting the Presidency (Princeton University Press) shows how understanding the nature of presidential leadership allows us to predict the legislative success of a president and investigates the president’s leadership of those predisposed to support his initiatives.